What comes first: brand design, website design, or SEO?

 After you have your brand in place, what do you do with it?
 Well, you get to apply it everywhere!
 This is the step many want to start with, but, having a brand makes it so much easier and more effective.

-After the smaller-scale items are finished, we dive into getting your website up and running.
-Websites have a lot of moving parts and information, so we don’t want to hold your business back for 1-2 months while we get it designed, developed, and published.
-And, in this time period, we offer a temporary landing page so your domain has something to show, and will tell your potential customers that it’s coming soon – all at no extra cost!
+After the smaller-scale items are finished, I dive into getting your website up and running.
+Websites have a lot of moving parts and information, so I don’t want to hold your business back for 1-2 months while I get it designed, developed, and published.
+And, in this time period, I offer a temporary landing page so your domain has something to show, and will tell your potential customers that it’s coming soon – all at no extra cost!

-All of these items will follow the brand we implemented for you and connect with your target audience.
+All of these items will follow the brand I implemented for you and connect with your target audience.
 This step really gets your business and brand rolling.

 Digital ads and off-site SEO